-Physical Education and Health:
+Physical Education & Health

-CREDIT: 0.5 HOURS PER WEEK: 1.5 hr online work & Fitness Log GRADE(S): 9 - 12 LENGTH: One Semester
+CREDIT: 0.4 HOURS PER WEEK: 1 hr online work & Fitness Log

 This course is a combination of online work and physical activity.
-Approximately 20 hours of online work will emphasize the benefits of physical activity, beginning an exercise program, developing and maintaining cardiorespiratory, muscular strength/endurance and flexibility fitness and fitness safety.
+Approximately 20 hours of online work will emphasize fitness basics and principles, health-related fitness components and movement in the body.
 The physical activity requirement includes 30 hours of logged activity (15 hours of aerobic and 15 hours of resistance) which is observed and documented by a professional in the fitness/physical activity field.